The Living Land: Reception

-In the July 1990 edition of Games International (Issue 16), Paul Mason called the tone of this supplement "too relentlessly pulpish to allow for subtle characterisation."
+In the July 1990 edition of Games International (Issue No. 16), Paul Mason called the tone of this supplement "too relentlessly pulpish to allow for subtle characterisation."

+Stewart Wieck reviewed the product in the August–September 1990 issue of White Wolf (Issue No. 22).
+He stated that he "found this product to be entirely lackluster", rating it a total of 2 out of 5 possible points.
+He thought that chapter 8 on character interactions was most useful.

-In the February 1991 edition of Dragon (Issue #166), Jim Bambra was ambivalent about this product, saying, "Although well written, the setting comes across as a limited one.
+In the February 1991 edition of Dragon (Issue No. 166), Jim Bambra was ambivalent about this product, saying, "Although well written, the setting comes across as a limited one.
 After getting lost in the deep mist of the Living Land a few times and fighting rampaging lizardmen, its possibilities for adventure come across as fairly narrow."